Neutrino parameters in the Planck-scale lepton number breaking scenario with extended scalar sectors: Introduction

 In a variant of this model, so-called ``scotogenic", the fermion singlets and the extra scalar doublets are furnished with a $Z_2$ symmetry.
 Then, neutrino masses are not generated at tree level, but at the one-loop level~\cite{Ma:2006km}.
 Further, the model contains one dark matter candidate, usually the $Z_2$-odd scalar (the ``inert" doublet), or in some regions of the parameter space the singlet fermion.
 The predicted mass hierarchy among the active neutrinos is again too large in general.
 However, a mild mass hierarchy can be generated in the presence of more than one $Z_2$-odd inert doublet~\cite{Hehn:2012kz,Escribano:2020iqq}.

 In this paper we will analyze the Planck-scale lepton number breaking scenario, which is successful in predicting the correct overall neutrino mass, with an extended scalar sector, which is successful in explaining the observed mild neutrino mass hierarchy.
 We will show that, under plausible assumptions, it is possible to reproduce simultaneously the correct neutrino mass scale and mass hierarchy.
-In Section~\ref{sec:RHmasses}, we calculate the quantum effects on the right-handed neutrino masses in the two-Higgs doublet model.
-In Section~\ref{sec:LHmasses}, we explore the implications for the active neutrino masses in the general two-Higgs doublet model, and in Section~\ref{sec:scotogenic} for the scotogenic model.
+In Section~\ref{sec:RGEs} we calculate the quantum effects on the right-handed neutrino parameters in the two-Higgs doublet model, and in Section~\ref{sec:RHmasses} we determine the mass spectrum of right-handed neutrinos in the Planck-scale lepton number breaking scenario.
+In Section~\ref{sec:LHmasses} we explore the implications for the active neutrino masses in this scenario, and in Section~\ref{sec:scotogenic} for its scotogenic variant.
 Finally, in Section~\ref{sec:conclusion} we present our conclusions.